rctay/satchmo-anon-checkout/README.rst

    ``syncdb``.

 #.
 Modify the template for step 1 of the checkout process; remove the contact
-   form and the billing fields, the ship addressee, and the "copy address" field.
+   form and the billing fields, the ship addressee.

+   Leave the "copy address" field though; it will render as a ``<input type="hidden">`` field.
+This way, Satchmo's JavaScript doesn't barf.

 FAQ
 ---